-- (21) Based on a Schedule 13G filed with the SEC on February 7, 2022.
-Franklin Advisers, Inc. has sole voting and dispositive power with respect to 3,899,347 shares of Class A common stock and Fiduciary Trust Company International has sole voting and dispositive power with respect to 43,095 shares of Class A common stock.
-Franklin Advisers, Inc. and Fiduciary Trust Company International are investment management subsidiaries of Franklin Resources Inc. ("FRI").
-Charles B. Johnson and Rupert H. Johnson, Jr. (the "Principal Shareholders") each own in excess of 10% of the outstanding common stock of FRI and are the principal stockholders of FRI.
-FRI and the Principal Shareholders may be deemed to be, for purposes of Rule 13d-3 under the Securities Exchange Act of 1934, the beneficial owners of securities held by persons and entities for whom or for which FRI subsidiaries provide investment management services.
-Each of the foregoing disclaims beneficial ownership except to the extent of their respective pecuniary interest therein.
-The address of each of the foregoing is One Franklin Parkway, San Mateo, CA 94403. - (22) Based on a Schedule 13G filed with the SEC on February 14, 2022.
+(19) Based on a Schedule 13G filed with the SEC on February 14, 2022.
 Each of Ares Corporate Opportunities Fund V, L.P. ("ACOF V"); ACOF Investment Management LLC ("ACOF Investment Management"); Ares Management LLC; Ares Management Holdings L.P. ("Ares Management Holdings"); Ares Holdco LLC ("Ares Holdco"); Ares Management Corporation ("Ares Management"); Ares Management GP LLC ("Ares Management GP"); Ares Voting LLC ("Ares Voting"); and Ares Partners Holdco LLC ("Ares Partners") has shared voting and dispositive power with respect to 3,387,678 shares of Class A common stock.
 The shares are held of record by ACOF V. The manager of ACOF V is ACOF Investment Management and the sole member of ACOF Investment Management LLC.
 The sole member of Ares Management LLC is Ares Management.
-Ares Management GP is the sole holder of the Class B common stock, \$0.01 par value per share, of Ares Management (the "Ares Class B Common Stock") and Ares Voting is the sole holder of the Class C common stock, \$0.01 par value per share, of Ares Management (the "Ares Class B Common Stock").
-Pursuant to Ares Management's Certificate of Incorporation in effect as of the date of this Schedule 13G, the holders of the Ares Class B Common Stock and the Ares Class C Common Stock, collectively, will generally have the majority of the votes on any matter submitted to the stockholders of Ares Management is another of Management GP the Class C common Stock, collectively, will generally have the majority of the votes on any matter submitted to the stockholders of Ares Management if certain conditions are met.
-The sole member of both Ares Management GP and Ares Voting is Ares Partners.
-Ares Partners is managed by a board of managers, which is composed of Michael J Arougheti, Ryan Berry, R. Kipp deVeer, David B. Kaplan, Antony P. Ressler, and Bennett Rosenthal (collectively, the "Board Members").
+Ares Management GP is the sole holder of the Class B common stock, \$0.01 par value per share, of Ares Management (the "Ares Class B Common Stock") and Ares Voting is the sole holder of the Class C common stock, \$0.01 par value per share, of Ares Management (the "Ares Class C Common Stock").
+Pursuant to Ares Management's Certificate of Incorporation in effect as of the date of this Schedule 13G, the holders of the Ares Class B Common Stock and the Ares Class C Common Stock, collectively, will generally have the majority of the votes on any matter submitted to the stockholders of Ares Management is a board of managers, which is composed of Michael J Arougheti, Ryan Berry, R. Kipp deVeer, David B. Kaplan, Antony P. Ressler, and Bennett Rosenthal (collectively, the "Board Members").
 Mr. Ressler generally has veto authority over decisions by the Board Members.
-The address of each of the foregoing is 2000 Avenue of the Stars, 12th Floo
+The address of each of the foregoing is 2000 Avenue of the Stars, 12th Floor, Los Angeles, California 90067.

-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act requires our executive officers, directors, and 10% stockholders to file certain reports with respect to beneficial ownership of our equity securities.

-To our knowledge, based solely on a review of copies of reports provided to us, or written representations that no reports were required, we believe that during fiscal year 2021 all Section 16 reports that were required to be filed were filed on a timely basis, with the exception of one late Form 4 reporting one transaction for Carley Roney.
+To our knowledge, based solely on a review of copies of reports provided to us, or written representations that no reports were required, we believe that during fiscal year 2022, all Section 16 reports that were required to be filed were filed on a timely basis.